vazco/meteor-universe-modules-npm/README.md

 ### How It works

 #### Into Package
-1. Create file <name>.import-npm.json, like packages.import-npm.json
+1. Create file <name>.npm.json, like packages.import-npm.json and add it to package.js by api.addFiles
-2. In package.js add dependency `universe:modules-npm` (by api.use) and packages.npm.json (by api.addFiles)
+2. In package.js add dependency `universe:modules-npm`
 3. Add some packages under key **dependencies** (as a name:version pairs) to this file:

 ```